pnnl/copper/README.md

 # Copper
-Copper is a performance curve generator for heating, ventilation and air-conditioning equipment to be used building energy simulations.
+Copper is a building energy simulation performance curve generator for heating, ventilation and air-conditioning equipment.
 It uses a genetic algorithm to modify existing or a set of aggregated existing performance curves to match specific design characteristics including full and part load energy performance metric values.

 ![Tests](https://github.com/lymereJ/copper/actions/workflows/tests.yml/badge.svg)